cocotb/cocotb/docs/source/debugpy.rst

 ===============

 The default port ``5678`` is used in the examples above.
-If you need to run multiple simulations simultaneously or port ``5678`` is already in use, choose a different port number and update your IDE configuration to match:
+If you need to run multiple simulations simultaneously, or port ``5678`` is already in use, choose a different port number and update your IDE configuration to match:

 .. code-block:: python